 - Turnaround time.
 Some companies can send transfers within about 10 minutes, while others will take several business days.
 However, keep in mind that quicker transfers usually cost more.

 - Minimum transfer amount.
 Read the fine print offered by each company to see if they impose a minimum transfer limit.
 A high minimum transfer limit can severely restrict your transfer options.

 - Pickup methods.
 Bank account transfers and cash pickup from an agent are the two most common options.

 - Customer service.
-It can be very reassuring to know that phone and email customer support will be available if you ever have a query.
+It can be very reassuring to know that phone and email customer support will be available if you ever have a question.

 How to send money to Indonesia from America

 - Bank transfers.
-Bank-to-bank transfers are a secure way to send money to Indonesia but can be expensive.
+A Bank-to-bank transfer is a secure way to send money to Indonesia, but it can be expensive.